k-int/bas-quire/content/issue-01/conversation.md

 {% assign DOI = "p32" %}

+{% figure 'nstaba-fig9' %}

-The Warwick ciborium ([fig. 9](#figure9)) is the work of a Mosan craftsman.
+The Warwick ciborium ([fig. 9](#nstaba-figure9)) is the work of a Mosan craftsman.
 Its typological schema, however, probably derives from Worcester, and before that from Canterbury.[^1] So the schema could be "British", but the figure style is Mosan.
 It may have been produced here, or in the Meuse Valley.
 It might represent the work of an artist from modern-day Belgium, working in the local style, but on a distinctively British subject matter, probably for a British patron and for use in Britain.
 This man, I think, would be our twelfth-century Rubens.

 {% assign DOI = "p33" %}